pruittcolon/Vox_Amelior/docker/secrets/README.md

 echo "  3.
 Never commit them to version control"
 ```

+> ⚠️ **Never** store the real token in `docker/.env`.
+The server loads it from `/run/secrets/huggingface_token`, and will refuse to start in production if the secret is missing.

 ## Usage in Docker Compose

 Secrets are mounted as files in containers at `/run/secrets/{secret_name}`: